LaGTeK/Server_Information_Panel/README.md

 -   Make sure that you have installed [Community Framework](https://github.com/Jacob-Mango/DayZ-Community-Framework) by Jacob_Mango, Arkensor and Kegan Hollern
 -   Download latest release
--   Add RPCFramework and ServerPanel to your game and server launch options.
+-   Add `Community Framework` and `Server_Information_Panel` to your game and server launch options.
 For example:
     `-mod=@Community-Framework;@Server_Information_Panel;`

 On server: